blepping/ComfyUI-bleh/README.md

 Slightly more detailed explanation for `maxed_batch_step_mode`: If max previews is set to `3` and the batch size is `15` you will see previews for indexes `0, 5, 10`.
 Or to put it a different way, it steps through the batch by `batch_size / max_previews` rounded up.
 This behavior may be useful for previewing generations with a high batch count like when using AnimateDiff.

 More detailed explanation for skipping upscale layers: Latents (the thing you're running the TAESD preview on) are 8 times smaller than the image you get decoding by normal VAE or TAESD.
 The TAESD decoder has three upscale layers, each doubling the size: `1 * 2 * 2 * 2 = 8`.
 So for example if normal decoding would get you a `1280x1280` image, skipping one TAESD upscale layer will get you a `640x640` result, skipping two will get you `320x320` and so on.
 I did some testing running TAESD decode on CPU for a `1280x1280` image: the base speed is about `1.95` sec base, `1.15` sec with one upscale layer skipped, `0.44` sec with two upscale layers skipped and `0.16` sec with all three upscale layers popped (of course you only get a `160x160` preview at that point).
 The upshot is if you are using TAESD to preview large images or batches or you want to run TAESD on CPU (normally pretty slow) you would probably benefit from setting `skip_upscale_layers` to `1` or `2`.
 Also if your max preview size is `768` and you are decoding a `1280x1280` image, it's just going to get scaled down to `768x768` anyway.

+### BlehModelPatchConditional

+**Note**: Very experimental.

+This node takes a `default` model and a `matched` model.
+When the interval or start/end percentage match, the `matched` model will apply, otherwise the `default` one will.
+This can be used to apply something like HyperTile, Self Attention Guidance or other arbitrary model patches conditionally.

+The first sampling step that matches the timestep range always applies `matched`, after that the following behavior applies: If the interval is positive then you just get `matched` every `interval` steps.
+It is also possible to set interval to a negative value, for example `-3` would mean out of every three steps, the first two use `matched` and the third doesn't.

+_Notes and limitations_: Not all types of model modifications/patches can be intercepted with a node like this.
+You also almost certainly can't use this to mix different models: both inputs should be instances of the same loaded model.
+It's also probably a bad idea to apply further patches on top of the `BlehModelPatchConditional` node output: it should most likely be the last thing before a sampler or something that actually uses the model.

 ### BlehHyperTile